benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 ### refs
 Refs provide a way to access DOM nodes or React elements created in the render method.

+## React frameworks
+If you want to build a new app or a new website fully with React, use frameworks.

+### Why Frameworks
+If you just want to run React, then what you need just grab react and react-dom from npm.
+But as a Web App, it still need routing, data fetching, and generating HTML for good performance.
+Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

+- **Next.js** is a full-stack React framework
+- **Remix** is a full-stack React framework with nested routing
+- **Gatsby** is a React framework for fast CMS-backed websites
+- **Expo** (for native apps) is a React framework that lets you create universal Android, iOS, and web apps with truly native UIs.

 ## Questions